EmeraldSerpent57/nextjs-practice/README.md

 2. Disclaimer at bottom of homepage
 3. Ability to add a date when setting a new meetup
 4. Pop up message that says "Thank you for creating a new meetup" after you add a new meetup, before it redirects to the homepage
+5. Add "cancel" button on the add meetup page
+6. Option to add comments/more details to the "show details page"
+7. "back" button on the show details page that will take you back to all meetups